South Africa - Beef and Veal - Market Analysis, Forecast, Size, Trends and Insights

 Beef Exports from South Africa

-In 2017, exports of beef (cattle meat) from South Africa stood at X tonnes, falling by -X% against the previous year.
+In 2017, exports of beef (cattle meat) from South Africa stood at X tons, falling by -X% against the previous year.
 In general, beef exports continue to indicate an outstanding increase.
 The most prominent rate of growth was recorded in 2014, with an increase of X% against the previous year.
-Over the period under review, the beef exports attained its peak figure volume of X tonnes in 2016, and then declined slightly in the following year.
+Over the period under review, the beef exports attained its peak figure volume of X tons in 2016, and then declined slightly in the following year.

 In value terms, beef exports amounted to $X in 2017.
 Overall, beef exports continue to indicate a skyrocketing growth.
 South Africa exports peaked in 2017, and are expected to retain its growth in the immediate term.